Air Force EOD Airmen test grit, readiness in Montana during four-day exercise

 |1

-This work, Air Force EOD Airmen test grit, readiness in Montana during four-day exercise [Image 11 of 11], by A1C Jack Rodriguez Escamilla, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air Force EOD Airmen test grit, readiness in Montana during four-day exercise, by A1C Teniya Caldwell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.